Crimes against whites equals small percentage of hate crimes

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-That data also suggested that blacks remain disproportionally targets of hate crimes compared to their population as opposed to whites.
+That data also suggested that blacks and Jews remain disproportionally targets of hate crimes compared to their population as opposed to whites.
 African-Americans are only 13 percent of the U.S. population, while non-Hispanic whites are 61 percent.

 The FBI defines a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Filing reports for the federal count is voluntary, but guidelines call for reports to be submitted even if they list zero hate crimes.